MichaTarlton/quartz/content/slides.md

 ---
 # 4 Temporal Dynamics
+Time properties are key to understanding the neural dynamics of the brain.

+Timing dynamics are also relatively underdeveloped in the field of artificial neural networks.

+Where modern neural networks “unroll” time-separated moments of neural processing into extended static layers.

 - Temporal dynamics are found throughout the brain at all scales
 - And we know of many time-based mechanisms in the brain,
 	-  Neural oscillations and memory consolidation [[@buzsakiBrainRhythmsHave2023]]